Frequently Asked Questions About General Licenses

 Are there fees associated with the general license or registration?

 GLs required to register with NRC are required to submit a fee.
-The fee as of July 2005 is $620 per GL per year, however this fee can change each year.
+The fee can be found in 10 CFR 170.31 under byproduct material.

 What if I do not want to be subject to registration?